The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 South of Tokyo, near Miyake Island, sits an area the Japanese call Ma-no Umi—the Sea of the Devil.
 Fishing boats and military vessels have disappeared here for centuries.
 Legends claim Kublai Khan lost 40,000 men trying to sail through this region during failed invasion attempts in the 13th century.

 In 1953, Japan sent the research vessel Kaiyo Maru No. 5 to investigate previous losses.
 The ship vanished with 31 crew.
-The wreck was eventually found, but the cause of sinking was never determined.
+The wreck was eventually found, but the cause of the sinking was never determined.
 Japanese authorities declared the area a special danger zone afterward.

 5. Agulhas Current (South African Coast)

 Off South Africa’s eastern coast runs the Agulhas Current, and this is where rogue waves stop being sailor folklore and become documented, measurable killers.
-Satellite technology confirmed what mariners had been reporting for generations: waves that are more than twice the height of surrounding swells appear here regularly.

-The mechanism is straightforward: the warm Agulhas Current flows rapidly southwest while large, cold swells roll north from Southern Ocean storms.
-When these opposing forces meet, wave energy concentrates into single, massive peaks.
-These are not just tall waves—they are steep-sided walls of water that can snap a ship in half.
+The physics is simple enough.
+The warm Agulhas Current rushes southwest while huge, cold swells roll north from Southern Ocean storms.
+When these opposing forces collide, all that wave energy compresses into a single massive peak.

 6. Lake Superior